-- iv.
+- 1. Tier 1 Threshold of \$8,000 per person, per 12 month period.
+Up to \$10,000 in services are permitted.
+For ROS, the thresholds will be adjusted to reflect the HCBS rate differentials. - 2.
+Tier 2 Threshold of \$16,000 per person, per 12 month period.
+Up to \$20,000 in services are permitted.
+For ROS, the thresholds will be adjusted to reflect the HCBS rate differentials. - 3.
+Crisis Respite Threshold of 7 days per service, up to 21 days per 12 month period. - iii.
 Behavioral Health Self-Direction Pilot.
-The Self-direction Demonstration will be available to HARP and HIV/SNP enrollees receiving BH HCBS services.
+The Self-direction Demonstration will be available to HARP and HIV/SNP enrollees eligible for receiving BH HCBS services.
 The program will be in effect from January 1, 2017 through March 31, 2021.
-It will include 8 pilot sites phased in over the demonstration. - A. Voluntary Enrollment and Disenrollment from Self-Direction Pilot.
-Participation in the Self-Direction pilot is voluntary, and participants may opt out at any time. - B. Enrollee Notification.
+It will include 8 pilot sites phased in over the demonstration. - 1.
+Voluntary Enrollment and Disenrollment from Self-Direction Pilot.
+Participation in the Self-Direction pilot is voluntary, and participants may opt out at any time. - 2.
+Enrollee Notification.
 The state must notify eligible enrollees about the option to self-direct services.
-The state must develop a waiting list for enrollees who wish to participate in the pilot should the demand exceed capacity. - C. Choice of Providers.
+The state must develop a waiting list for enrollees who wish to participate in the pilot should the demand exceed capacity. - 3.
+Choice of Providers.
 Self-direction pilot participants will have a choice of support broker within the service center.
-Each participant should have the choice of provider and location for self-directed services, except as noted in iii(e) below. - D. Services Eligible for Self-Direction: This pilot includes all behavioral health HCBS services offered by HARPs and HIV SNPs and Individual Directed Goods and Services (IDGS) detailed in Attachment N. Individual Directed Goods and Services are services, equipment, or supplies not otherwise provided through this waiver or through the Medicaid State Plan that address an identified need in the service plan.
-The item or service must: - Decrease the need for other Medicaid services; - Promote inclusion in the community; - Increase the participant's safety in the home environment.

-To be an eligible service:

-- The participant must lack funds to purchase the item or service; OR - The service is not available through another source.

-E. Services Ineligible for Self-Direction: Individual goods and services that are not eligible include:
+Each participant should have the choice of provider and location for self-directed services, except as noted in iv(e) below. - 4.
+Services Eligible for Self-Direction: This pilot includes all behavioral health HCBS services offered by HARPs and HIV SNPs and Individual Directed Goods and Services (IDGS) detailed in Attachment N. Individual Directed Goods and Services are services, equipment, or supplies not otherwise provided through this waiver or through the Medicaid State Plan that address an identified need in the service plan.
+The item or service must be identified in the service plan and either: - a. decrease the need for other Medicaid services; - b. promote inclusion in the community; or - c. increase the participant's safety in the home environment. - d.
+To be an eligible service: - e. the participant must lack funds to purchase the item or service; and - f. the service is not available through another source. - 5.
+Services Ineligible for Self-Direction: Individual goods and services that are not eligible are listed below.